Preemption Act of 1841: Provisions

 The Act further provided that Ohio, Indiana, Illinois, Alabama, Missouri, Mississippi, Louisiana, Arkansas and Michigan, or any state thereafter admitted to the Union would be paid 10% of the proceeds from the sale of such public land.

 The Preemption Act allowed individuals to claim federal land as their personal property.
 To preserve ownership, the claimant had to accomplish specific things to legitimize the claim.
 One way was to reside on the land.
 Another was to work consistently to improve the land for at least five years.
 It was not necessary that the claimant have title to the land; living there and working toward improving the stake were enough.
 However, if the land remained idle for six months, the government could step in and take the property.

 Sections 8 and 9 of the Preemption Act granted 500,000 acres of land to each included state and provided that the proceeds from the sales of such lands "shall be faithfully applied to objects of internal improvement [...] namely, roads, railways, bridges, canals and improvement of water-courses, and draining of swamps."

 Results

 The Preemption Act of 1841 helped to establish the doctrine of Manifest Destiny in North America.
+Many Americans got their start due to the Preemption Act.
 The Kansas and Nebraska Territories were largely settled by such claims.
 In 1891, the Preemption Act was repealed by Congress and replaced by the Land Revision Act.